sadsfae/ansible-elk/README.md

    - Deployment tested on Ansible 1.9.4 and 2.0.2

 **Notes**
+   - Current ELK version is 5.2.1 but you can checkout the 2.4 branch if you want that series
    - Sets the nginx htpasswd to admin/admin initially
    - nginx ports default to 80/8080 for Kibana and SSL cert retrieval (configurable)
    - Uses OpenJDK for Java